 The scientific name of the tall Oregon grape is Mahonia aquifolium.
 Some scientists prefer to call it Berberis aquifolium.
 The species name "aquifolium" means "spiny leaves" in Latin.

-The stiff and leathery leaves of Oregon grape are technically leaflets, since the leaves are pinnately compound.
-The leaflets are flat and toothed.
+The plant's stiff and leathery leaves are technically leaflets, since the leaves are pinnately compound.
+The shiny leaflets are flat and toothed.
 There are generally seven to nine of them in a leaf.
 They are arranged in two parallel rows and are joined to the leaf stem without a stalk.
-At the tip of the leaf there is a terminal leaflet that is joined to the stem with a stalk.
+At the tip of the leaf there is a terminal leaflet that is joined to the stem with a stalk, however.
 There is a very noticeable vein down the centre of each leaflet.
 These features can be seen in the photo above.

 The leaflets are usually medium to dark green in colour.
 They may have attractive red or bronze patches at times, such as when they are first produced, and they are often red in winter.
 The upper surface of each leaflet is waxy.
 The lower surface is not as shiny and is a paler green colour.
 The leaves are used in floral arrangements because they stay in good condition for a long time after they're picked.